 Out of stock

 Not counting the tail and whips, adults grow to reach about 2.75 to 3 inches (body length with pedipalps).
-Current specimens sold through this listing are medium to large in size.
-These are loosely defined as large specimens but they are not necessarily mature.
 They are only available unsexed, sorry.

 Amazingly, and despite their rather intimidating appearance, these large animals are completely harmless to humans.
 They do however emit a spray that smells like vinegar (hence the name) and I’d recommend not putting the bug in your mouth or near your eyes and face.
 Unlike scorpions, their “pincers” consist of three parts instead of two.
 They use these to catch live prey like crickets or roaches.